likaixin2000/py-package-evol/docs/examples.md

 changes_by_month = defaultdict(list)

 for change in result.changes:
-    # Find the version info for this change
     version_info = next(
         (v for v in result.versions if v.version == change.to_version),
         None